Posted by Dr. Julian De Silva | September 16th, 2021

 In addition, rhinoplasty takes time.
 Hence, knowing how long a nose job takes to heal helps you properly schedule your surgery.

-A surgeon performs a nose job by altering bone, cartilage, or both.
+A cosmetic surgeon performs rhinoplasty by altering bone, cartilage, or both.

 There are two main types of rhinoplasty― closed and open.